 Robert R. McLaughlin Bible Ministries

 God’s Word is Wednesday, Friday and Sunday mornings

-The mystery of the Christian Marriage.
+The beginning of the Abrahamic Covenant.

 OPTION: If you would prefer to go directly to the Grace Bible Church website to read this study message, all verse reference links are active there (but not hover active) and Enlarged Text is also an available option – right click the above link then left click “Open Link in New Window” or “New Tab”

 Human Good = Evil + Good Deeds while not in fellowship with God

 PVTD = Positive Volition Towards Doctrine

 Unless otherwise noted, all scripture quotes and references